 Currently, the development does not have wetland permits from either the Army Corp of Engineers or the St. Johns River Water Management District.
 However, the applicant has submitted applications to those agencies.
-(See Attachment F, I Series Wetlands Map)(See Attachment C, Cumulative Impact Table for 2013I Series)
+(See Attachment F, I Series Wetlands Map)(See Attachment C, Cumulative Impact Table for 2013l Series

-Wetlands (Site Specific Impacts of Amendment 2013I-002)
+Wetlands (Impact of Amendment 2013I-006)

-A wetlands survey map has been submitted by the applicant for the 87.85 acre land use amendment site.
-According to the survey there is a large isolated "Category III" wetland on the application site of approximately 59.97 acres.
-The majority of the wetlands (approximately 59.07 acres) are classified as a "Mixed Scrub-Shrub Wetland" by the Florida Land Use Classification System (FLUCCS).
-A smaller portion of the site's wetland system classified as a "Wetland Conifer Forest" (0.90 acres) is a result of forest monoculture practices.
-The property wetlands are part of a larger isolated system not tied to the City's natural waterways system.
-It is quite plausible that this large system was once part a larger system draining to the west but cut off by the adjacent I-295 highway.
-A large portion of the southeast portion of this wetland is subject to flooding.
-Although the wetland is an isolated "Category III" wetland, the functional value of the system is high due to its water filtration and flood storage capacity providing an argument for its preservation.
-However, any alteration of the wetland will require mitigation by the St. Johns River Water Management District.
+A wetlands survey map has been submitted by the applicant for the 122.12 acre land use amendment site.
+According to the survey there are approximately 42.10 acres of "Category II and III" wetlands on the application site.
+The "Category III" wetlands (approximately 1.60 acres) are located in two areas at eastern edge of the property along SR 9B Expressway

+South are classified as 'Wetland Forested Mixed" by the Florida Land Use Classification System (FLUCCS) have very low functional values due to their size.
+The larger "Category III' riverine wetland (40.50 acres) is located in the western area of the subject site is classified as "Mixed Wetland Hardwoods" and "Bay Swamps" has an extremely high functional value due to its flood storage capacity and water filtration capabilities.
+The wetlands are a portion of a much larger riverine system draining from north to south and are tied to the City's natural waterways system.
+This wetland is subject to flooding and provides an argument for its preservation.
+Any alteration of wetlands on the property will require mitigation by the St. Johns River Water Management District.

-The United States Department of Agriculture, Natural Resource Conservation Service "Soil Survey" classifies the wetlands as "Evergreen-Wesconnett soil complex" and "Dovoran muck".
-The Evergreen and Wesconnett are both nearly level poorly drained soils formed in
+The United States Department of Agriculture, Natural Resource Conservation Service "Soil Survey" classifies the wetlands "Lynn Haven fine sand" for the "Category III" wetlands and "Lynn Haven fine sand" and "Evergreen-Wesconnett soil complex" from the "Category II" wetlands.
+The Evergreen and Wesconnett are both nearly level poorly drained soils formed in thick sandy marine sediments.

-City of Jacksonville

-Planning and Development Department

-Land Use Amendment Report -February 7, 2014

-Ordinance #2014-050 Application #2013I-002-3-13 Page 6 of 28 thick sandy marine sediments.
 The Evergreen soils were also formed in decomposed organic materials.
 The wetlands area has a water table close to the ground surface.
-Dovoran muck series consists of nearly level, very poorly drained, organic soils formed in decomposed organic materials.
-They are located in topographic depressions where the high water table is at or above the ground surface for long periods of time.
+The Lynn Haven series consist of nearly level and gently sloping, very poorly drained, sandy soils.
+They are located on flats and in seep areas on side slopes and generally have a high water table at or near the ground surface.

-Although, the requested land use change to LDR from CGC is considered a less intense use development of the site it could impact this wetland.
+The requested land use change from BP to LI is considered a more intense use and development of the site could impact this wetland system.
 Therefore, any alteration would impact Goal 4 and Objective 4.1 of the Conservation and Coastal Management Element (CCME) of the Comprehensive Plan if mitigation measures are not taken.
 The Goal and Objective is to achieve no further net loss of the natural functions of the City's remaining wetlands, improve the quality of the City's wetland resources over the long-term, improve the water quality, and improve fish and wildlife values of wetlands.

 Other general requirements for development in wetlands including permitted uses, maintenance of water quality, maintenance of vegetation, and hydrology are specified in Policy 4.1.3 of the CCME, 2030 Comprehensive Plan.
 However, elimination of these wetlands will not impact that policy as well unless mitigation measures are not taken.
-(See Attachment F, I Series Wetlands Map)